polaternez/Python-for-Data-Science/README.md

-# Python-for-Data-Science
+# Python for Data Science
-Basic Python codes and libraries for data science
+Python is a very useful tool for data science.
+This Jupyter notebooks contains basic Python codes.

 ## Content
 1. Python Get Started notebooks